Hoops & Yoyo: Television

-The characters were used on the Hallmark Channel in November and December 2009-2010 as part of a programming block titled "Hallmark Channel's Movie Night with Hoops & Yoyo."
-This is the first time that Hallmark Cards and Hallmark Channel collaborated on a project together.
+The characters were featured on the Hallmark Channel in late 2009 through 2010 as part of a programming block titled Hallmark Channel's Movie Night with Hoops & Yoyo.
+It was the first time that Hallmark Cards and Hallmark Channel collaborated on a project.
 On November 25, 2011, CBS premiered a Hoops & Yoyo Christmas TV special produced by Hallmark, titled Hoops & Yoyo Ruin Christmas.
-On October 26, 2012, Hallmark Channel aired a sequel, Hoops & Yoyo's Haunted Halloween.
+On October 26, 2012, Hallmark Channel aired a sequel titled Hoops & Yoyo's Haunted Halloween.

 Albums

 In December 2005, Hallmark released a Hoops & Yoyo holiday CD entitled Jingle Jingle Wiggle.
 It features both vocal and instrumental music.
-The CD also features the animated short "A Bongo Christmas."
-They have also released a CD entitled One Donut a Day! on July 1, 2007.
-It includes 19 short songs.
-One Donut a Day! also has 3 animated music videos, that can be accessible through placing the CD into a computer.
+The CD also had bonus content like a music video for the A Bongo Christmas track.
+A second CD, entitled One Donut a Day!, was made in collaboration with singer-songwriter Parry Gripp and was released on July 1, 2007.
+It includes nineteen tracks and a few animated music videos which are accessible by inserting the disc into a PC.